|Category||Administration and Management|

 (b) Where a provision in this policy is inconsistent with the provisions in an employment agreement, the employment agreement will apply.

-(a) Staff members must obtain prior written approval for all international travel from:
+(a) Staff and other University representatives must obtain prior written approval, that includes an estimate of costs and any external funding, for all international travel from:

 i. their Head of Department (in the case of Academic Divisions)